domwest/DPhil-thesis/chromatin_data_processing/README.md

 ```

 If copying an UpstreamPipeline folder to re-do some kind of analysis (eg by tweaking fastq files to run on) then make sure to delete the 'analysis' folder containing all the previous results.

+The scripts provided in this repo were used post-analysis for:
+- Checking how many peaks were present before/after applying a score threshold (as provided by LanceOtron)
+- Editing the peak output files for viewing in UCSC